 Glare and Halos – Glare and halos will affect night vision for approximately five to ten percent of LASIK patients.
 Symptoms generally fade within a few weeks to several months, but some patients may experience glare and halos for an extended period of time.
 Most patients report that post-surgical glare and halos are not a significant problem.

 To find out more about the side effects associated with LASIK eye surgery, contact King LASIK today.

 Every LASIK eye surgery begins with creation of a corneal flap.
 During the first stage of LASIK, a thin corneal flap is created and then lifted to allow access to the cornea.
 To create this flap, our LASIK surgeons will utilize either the IntraLase® laser or Zyoptix® XP microkeratome.
 The IntraLase® is a long wavelength laser that can be used to create the corneal flap during LASIK.
 Both the IntraLase® and the microkeratome involve a brief period of applied suction during creation of the corneal flap.
 There is no pain associated with either technique and the same anesthetic is used for both.

-At King LASIK, we have invested in the best lasers and equipment for our centres.
+At King LASIK, we have invested in the latest lasers and equipment for our centre.
 We offer IntraLase® flap creation as well as Zyoptix® XP microkeratomes.
-At your preoperative exam, our staff will explain the differences in flap creation technology and provide a recommendation based on the appearance of your individual eyes.
+At your preoperative exam, our staff will explain the differences in flap creation technology and provide a recommendation based on your individual eyes.